MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint.md

 ## Managed private endpoints

-You can use a managed private endpoint to enable the cluster to securely access your event hub via its private endpoint.
-When you create a cluster, Azure provisions a managed virtual network in the Microsoft backbone infrastructure.
-This VNet is isolated and not visible to your users because the Azure Data Explorer service is consumed as a PaaS resource.
-You can create a managed private endpoint via the REST API to provision a private endpoint in the same virtual network where the root service resources of the cluster reside.
-This enables the service to access your event hub privately.
+You can use a managed private endpoint to either enable the cluster to securely access your ingestion or query related services via their private endpoint.
+This allows the Azure Data Explorer cluster to access your resources via private IP address.

 :::image type="content" source="media/security-network-private-endpoint/pe-mpe.png" alt-text="Diagram showing the schema of the managed private endpoint architecture.":::